🐱 NEW!

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to other dry dog foods.

-Even when you consider the protein-boosting effect of the pea products, potato protein, flaxseed and alfalfa meal, this looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the pea products, potato protein and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.

 However, it’s unfortunate the company chose to include menadione in its recipes.
 Without this controversial ingredient, we may have been compelled to award this line a higher rating.